bultas/collapsible-content/README.md

 ## Events

 ### `collapsible-content-open`
-- you can read state from `event.details`
+- you can read state from `event.detail`